Take a look at some of the oldest companies in the UK.

 (Year Founded: 1821)

-This was two years after the Peterloo Massacre and John Edward Taylor’s main reason for starting the paper was to promote political reform.
+The timing was two years after the Peterloo Massacre and John Edward Taylor’s main reason for starting the paper was to promote political reform.

 The first issue of the Guardian appeared on May 5th, 1821